 The best place to spend an exciting day with your children is Dino Park, the largest dinosaur theme park in East Europe.
 Children and adults walk through a beautiful forest on a historical route where they encounter more than 100 dinosaurs and other prehistoric animals that lived on this territory.
 By encounter, I mean dinosaurs reproduced in original size, on a 1 to 1 scale.
 And they also meet Seismosaurus, the biggest dinosaur that ever lived on our planet.

 Not many tourists know about this hidden gem outside Rasnov.
-Only 1.5 kilometres away from the city, this cave is a small but interesting one.
+Only 1.5 kilometers away from the city, this cave is a small but interesting one.

 The cave allows a short tourist route, clear and easy to access.
 Inside you will be amazed by the beautiful calcite formations and white arches.
 When you reach the Big Room, a 20 meters high and 2.500 square meters room, the guide will turn off the lights to experience absolute darkness.

 Libearty Bear Sanctuary is the largest brown bear sanctuary in the world.
-This sanctuary gathers a lot of bears saved from captivity from different zoos or private places all over Romania.
+This sanctuary gathers many bears saved from captivity from different zoos or private places all over Romania.
 Libearty Bear Sanctuary is home to 100 bears who roam freely on 70 hectares of oak and hazel forest.

-The sanctuary is only open for visitors from Tuesday to Sunday and the guided tours are conducted both in Romanian and English.
+The sanctuary is only open for visitors from Tuesday to Sunday, and the guided tours are conducted both in Romanian and English.
 There are only two guided tours per day, and only 50 visitors per visit are allowed.
 Remember!
-The place is not a zoo: you can see the bears sometimes, other times you won’t.
+The place is not a zoo: you can sometimes see the bears; other times, you won’t.
 One of the 5 things to do in Rasnov should definitely be visiting the bear sanctuary as you’ll find out so many interesting things.

-On the guided tour, you’ll learn more about this place, who made everything possible and you’ll listen to unfortunate stories about those poor bears lives and why and how they ended up in this sanctuary.
-The sanctuary is also home to other abandoned or abused animals like wolves, donkeys or dogs.
+On the guided tour, you’ll learn more about this place, who made everything possible, and you’ll listen to sad stories about those poor bears’ lives and why and how they ended up in this sanctuary.
+The sanctuary is also home to other abandoned or abused animals like wolves, donkeys, or dogs.

-The entry price ticket might seem expensive, but after realizing the price is a contribution to ease the pain of the bears, to provide food and medicine, you will consider it as an opportunity to help them.
-Those bears need donations so make additional contributions and purchase stuff from the small shop to help them.
+The entry price ticket might seem expensive, but after realizing the price is a contribution to ease the bears’ pain, to provide food and medicine, you will consider it an opportunity to help them.
+Those bears need donations; making additional contributions and purchasing stuff from the small shop is highly recommend it.

 RELATED: Libearty Bear Sanctuary Zarnesti: http://bearsanctuary.com/libearty-bear-sanctuary or https://millionsoffriends.org/en/libearty/visit-the-sanctuary

-What else could you do in the area?
+Are you spending more time in the area?
 Drive the Transfagarasan Road, one of the most amazing roads in the world.
 Or if you are more adventurous, go for a hike to the Roof of Romania, Moldoveanu Peak, in the Carpathians Mountains, only 130km from Rasnov City.
-Find out more on this article: Moldoveanu Peak, One Day Hike From Balea Lake!